sagemath/trac_to_gh/Issue 5417.md

 # Issue 5417: Fix some more deepcopy issues (followup to #5403)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5417

 Original creator: mabshoff